-The Due Diligence procedure involves joint working of ICLC specialists in several directions — auditors, lawyers, experts in the field of management. the study will provide comprehensive and credible information about the commercial attractiveness of a planned transaction or investment project.
+The Due Diligence procedure involves joint working of ICLC specialists in several directions: auditors, lawyers, experts in the field of management.

 Due Diligence includes:

-- comprehensive legal analysis of the company’s activity, and its corporate, and management structures;
+- comprehensive legal analysis of the company's activity, its corporate and management structures;

-- analysis of the emergence/termination of the company’s rights to assets (real estate, substantial movable property, intangible assets, etc.;
+- analysis of emergence / termination of the company’s rights to assets (real estate, substantial movable property, intangible assets, etc.;

-- an analysis of accounting statements with a in order to detect signs of possible misstatements;
+- analysis of accounting statements for presence of signs of possible misstatements;

 - review of the accounting system, and the main provisions of the accounting policy;